IHCantabria/THREDDSExplorer/README.md

     $ mv THREDDSExplorer-master THREDDSExplorer
     $ rm master.zip

-In the examples above you can substitute the plugins directory for `/share/qgis/python/plugins/`, if you want to install the plugin system-wide, for all the users.
+If you want to install the plug-in system-wide (for all the users), you can substitute the directory in the examples above with `/share/qgis/python/plugins/`.
 In that case, you will have to use sudo or be root to `mkdir` the plugins folder, and download content to it.

 ### For Mac OS X

+Installation on OS X has not been tested.
+Instead, the instructions at qgis.org have been followed (http://docs.qgis.org/1.8/en/docs/user_manual/plugins/plugins.html):

     $ /Contents/MacOS/share/qgis/python/plugins
-    $ /Users/$username/.qgis/python/plugins
+    $ /Users/$USERNAME/.qgis/python/plugins

 **NOTES**